David Rumsey collection (at

 module for the American Memory Project.
 This provides lesson plans and guidance on interpreting original

 LC is adding material all the time, on various of its sites.
-To try to keep track of recent
+To keep track of recent additions you can consult

 Guides to the Collections: Cartobibliographies and Finding Aids; the full Exhibits listing; and The Learning Page: